serhatgd/Crypto-Marked-Compound-Hawkes-Process/README.md

 # Crypto-Marked-Compound-Hawkes-Process
-We build the documentation for the aforementioned project/paper.
+We build the documentation for the above project/paper.

 All data was taken from https://www.kaggle.com/datasets/martinsn/high-frequency-crypto-limit-order-book-data.